 Jeff worked as a licensed architect for over twenty years before retiring in 2008.
 He has two adult children.
 His life is also enriched by a life-long passion for literature, poetry and myth.
 Jeff married Bonnie Drew in 2013.

 While at Clouds in Water, Jeff helped found the children's practice program and taught children in that program for many years.
 He served on the board of directors from 2003 to 2006, as both vice-chair and chair, during the two and a half years that Clouds in Water was without a teacher.
-He served on the Training Council, a group that was responsible for the spiritual leadership of the community, during that time.
+He also served on the Training Council, a group that was responsible for the spiritual leadership of the community, during that time.
 He taught a variety of introductory classes on various aspects of Buddhist practice and served as ino from 2007 – 2009.